 What Are Endowment Funds?

-Q. What is the value of the Harvard School of Public Health’s endowment?
+Q. What is the value of the Harvard T.H.
+Chan School of Public Health’s endowment?

 Q. How much income does the endowment generate each year for the School?

-A. For the most recent fiscal year 2012, the operating income distribution to the School totaled $43.5 million and represented 13.3% of total revenue – an increase of $2.2 million from the prior year total of $41.3 million.
-Harvard’s distribution rate (i.e., the percentage of endowment that is withdrawn annually for operations) was 5.5% in fiscal year 2012.
+A. For fiscal year 2013, the operating income distribution to the School totaled $46.2 million and represented 13% of total revenue – an increase of $2.7 million from the prior year total of $43.5 million.
+Harvard’s distribution rate (i.e., the percentage of endowment that is withdrawn annually for operations and for one-time or time-limited strategic purposes) was 5.5% in fiscal year 2013.
 The distribution rate may differ significantly from the annual rate of return on the endowment, since the University strives to set a rate that maintains the endowment’s purchasing power while also enabling the pursuit of nearer term goals and opportunities.

 Q. What effect has the decline in endowment value had on School’s finances?

 A. After the sharp decline in market value in fiscal year 2009, the University made significant reductions in the amounts distributed from endowment funds in subsequent years.
-While the endowment has begun to recover, it remains 18% below its peak June 2008 value.
+While the endowment has begun to recover, it remains 13.1% below its peak June 2008 value.
 Endowment income is not the primary source of funding for School activities, but it is an important component of support.
 In an attempt to mitigate the impact of this decline, the School has focused on opportunities for more efficient and effective use of resources.
-However, where the School is most reliant on endowment income, such as for student financial aid and funding for junior faculty, we are challenged to compensate for this shortfall.
+However, we are challenged to compensate for this shortfall in areas where the School is most reliant on endowment income, such as student financial aid, start-up funding for junior faculty, strategic innovation and, in a climate of decreased federal sponsored support, endowed professorships.

 Q. What is the difference between restricted and unrestricted endowment funds?